How do I Test a TWAIN Device

 Troubleshoot.
 If you fail to acquire images from your scanner using Twacker, you can adjust the Message Level to see if you can get more information to pinpoint the cause of the issue.
 Under Special menu, you can also check the TWAIN State transition info.

 Another easy way to test your TWAIN device online

 You can also test your scanner using the online demo of Dynamic Web TWAIN, which is a browser-based TWAIN SDK.
-You only need to install an ActiveX/Plug-in for your browser (Internet Explorer/Chrome/Firefox, Safari) and have a quick check for your scanner online.
+You only need to install a background service from your browser (Internet Explorer/Chrome/Firefox, Safari) and have a quick check for your scanner online.